robert-hh/ATTiny-Watchdog-for-MicroPython/Readme.md

 ### watchdog.stop(seconds=0)

 Suspend the watch state for the given time and enter the sleep state.
-**Serial version**: If the value of seconds is not zero, sleep only for that amount of time and return to the watch state after that.
+If the value of seconds is not zero, sleep only for that amount of time and return to the watch state after that.

 ### watchdog.status()